elatov/elatov.github.io/_posts/2013-03-07-rhcsa-and-rhce-chapter-6-package-management.md

     history info

 We can see the whole transaction.
-Now let&#8217;s undo that transaction.
-First let&#8217;s see how many RPMs are currently installed on the system:
+Now let's undo that transaction.
+First let's see how many RPMs are currently installed on the system:

     [root@rhel1 ~]# rpm -qa | wc -l
     276

 From the above output we know that we installed 4 packaged for the **nfs-file-server** group.
 If we undo that transaction we should see 272 RPMs installed.
-So let&#8217;s give it a try:
+So let's give it a try:

     [root@rhel1 ~]# yum history undo 12
     Loaded plugins: product-id, subscription-manager